VertebrateResequencing/wr/.docs/bugfixes/260924-lint-baseline.md

     which `make lint` must not do.
-  - Why no automated test: the repo has no harness for Makefile targets, and a Go test would have to shell out to `make` against crafted git states, which is heavier than this three-line check.
+  - Why no automated test: the repo has no harness for Makefile targets, and a Go test would have to shell out to `make` against crafted git states, which is heavier than this short check.
 The proof is the real `make lint` in every git state below, run against this clone.
   - Green commands, after the fix (`golangci-lint cache clean` before each lint run):